 You must be at least 65 years old to get Medicare, but younger people with certain disabilities may also be eligible

-Medicare is comprised of four parts.
+Medicare consists of four parts.
 Hospital care, preventive services, and prescription drugs are all covered by different parts

 Long-term care is not generally not covered by Medicare, unless it is medically necessary

 Sign up for Medicare through the Social Security Administration starting three months before your 65th birthday

 Medicare is the federal health insurance program primarily for Americans age 65 and older.
 Signed into law in 1965, Medicare currently covers more than 65 million people.
 Aimed at retirement-age people, it helps make health coverage more affordable and less costly than private health insurance.
 There are no monthly premiums for many Medicare recipients, specifically those who are eligible for Social Security benefits.

 There are four different types of Medicare.
 Medicare Part A, also called hospital insurance, covers inpatient care; Medicare Part B, also called medical insurance, covers outpatient care.
 Together, they make up Original Medicare.

 Medicare Part C, commonly referred to as Medicare Advantage, is an alternative to Original Medicare.
 Participants get many of the same benefits of traditional Medicare and more (like dental and vision, for example).
 Coverage is provided by private health insurers approved by the program.
 Medicare Part D is a prescription drug plan.

 Medicare is not the same as Medicaid, a jointly funded state and federal health insurance program for vulnerable and low-income Americans in need of affordable care.
 (Learn about the differences between Medicare vs Medicaid or see a state-by-state Medicaid guide.)
 Additionally, while Medicare is typically used by older people, anyone living with certain permanent disabilities may be eligible to get Medicare as well.